voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

 # Number Formatting

-Voicebase has the ability to have numbers found in the transcription be displayed in digit form.
+VoiceBase has the ability to have numbers found in the transcription be displayed in digit form.

 To enable number-formatting, include the following snippet in your configuration: